 1. There is a section addressing conflicting views related to women serving in front line units.
 The 1948 integration of the Services was directed by President Truman as Commander in Chief; and after a divisive argument within Congress, President Ford, in 1975 signed Public Law 94-106 authorizing inclusion of Women Cadets at West Point.

 When Jim Ellis ’62 asked General Bradley, Class of 1915, his thoughts on Women Cadets at West Point – the General said “Congress passed it, the President signed it, I support it”.
 Every Serving Officer should have responded in a similar manner.

-3. There will be a third area of added to Categories.
+3. There will be one more section added to Categories.